StellarisStudio/grav-plugin-markdown-fontawesome/README.md

 # Known limitations

-- Does not work with Markdown Extra enabled (conflicts with definition lists which start with a colon)
 - Icon names are not validated, so html tags are created even for non-existent icons like `:fa-not-a-real-icon:`

 # Alternatives